autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/integrating-sensors/integrating-cameras.md

 ### 3. Trigger FSYNC signals
 - Design trigger timing (in terms of synchronization with other sensors / SoF or EoF)
 - configure the components on the transmission path, including Deserializer, Serializer, (IPS, ) Imaging sensor, so that the FSYNC signals are transmitted properly
-- If GPIO is connected to the deserializer, FSYNC signal emission can be done using [`sensor_trigger`](https://github.com/tier4/sensor_trigger) node
+- If GPIO is connected to the deserializer, FSYNC signal emission can be done using [`sensor_trigger`](https://github.com/tier4/sensor_trigger) node.
+This node provides precise timing control for FSYNC signal emission.

 ## How to integrate USB cameras
 Since the biggest advantage of this interface is its plug-and-play feature, a new camera should be recognized as an V4L2 device just after connection thanks to the UVC driver.
 Hence, users can just leverage some ROS node, such as `ros2_v4l2_camera` to publish images as ROS topics and are not required to additional items for integration.

 ### Tips/Notes
-- most USB cameras lack of capability for triggering; which decreases time synchronization accuracy
+- most USB cameras lack of capability for triggering; which means lacking of precise shutter timing control and decreases time synchronization accuracy
 - In some cases, the connected USB camera can be recognized as `/dev/media*`, which is associated with the media controller devices and sometimes causes failure to capture frames.
 The common reason for that misrecognition is using incompatible cables/ports for connection; changing cables and/or USB ports to those compatible with later generations, such as USB 3.0, may solve the problem.

 ## How to integrate GigE cameras